andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

 You need to copy the customer token shown on this page.
 This is what will tell our web application to send our logs to the correct Loggly account.

 ## Part 2: Adding Loggly to our web app.
 Now that we have made our Loggly account and retrieved our customer token, we can add it to our web application!
-Create a new file under webapp < public < components, called `loggly-logger.php`.
 Our developers have sent us the code for our  `loggly-logger.php` component:

 ```
 <?php